mcjojo3/patreon-supporters/README.md

-# patreon-supporters
+# twilight-database
-This repo manages connections from Patreon to the Twilight Lib Library mod
+This repo manages connections from Patreon and similar to the Twilight Lib Library mod